 Year of call 2011

-Richard is regularly instructed in a wide range of property matters including:
+Richard is regularly instructed to advise and/or to act in a wide range of property disputes.
+He has extensive experience of: